paklids/rpi-terraform-rke/README.md

 Setup a Raspberry Pi Kubernetes cluster with Terraform

+See examples for setting up distributed storage using Kadalu, using Helm charts to run Minecraft and publish your dynamic dns.

 ## What does this do?

 This takes a Raspberry Pi (arm64 - so It will need to be a 3b or 4b) and sets these up in